D4wnstar/aetherwisp/Analytical mechanics/Mathematics/Constant of motion.md

 The locus of points in $\mathbb{R}^{N}$ that satisfies the equation $I(\mathbf{x})=\rho$, where $\rho$ is a constant, is a [[hypersurface]] in $\mathbb{R}^{N}$, specifically a [[Insieme di livello|level set]].
 For example, in $\mathbb{R}^{3}$, the quantity $I(\mathbf{x})=x^{2}+y^{2}+z^{2}=\rho=R^{2}$ is a sphere.
 The constant of motion $I$ defines a family of *disjoint* (i.e. non-intersecting) hypersurfaces dependent on the parameter $\rho$.
 The union of all of these hypersurfaces is $\mathbb{R}^{N}$.
 Formally, such a family is known in differential geometry as a **[[foliation]]** of $\mathbb{R}^{N}$.

 The benefit of finding constants of motion is that they add bindings to the parameters of a system.
-Specifically, each constant reduces the [[degree of freedom|degrees of freedom]], and therefore the dimensionality of the system, by one.
+Specifically, each constant reduces the [[degrees of freedom]], and therefore the dimensionality of the system, by one.
 The more constants of motion are known beforehand, the fewer parameters need to be solved to find a trajectory.
 For instance, a three-dimensional system with two known constants of motion simplifies down to a one dimensional system.
 ### Examples
 > [!example] Harmonic oscillator
 > A typical constant of motion is the total mechanical [[energy]] of a body, defined as the sum of its [[kinetic energy|kinetic]] and [[potential energy]].
 A common case is, as always, the [[harmonic oscillator]].
 We consider a [[point mass]] in oscillation, with unit [[mass]] $m=1$ for simplicity.
 The solution is well known and is the set